-Baker Hughes takes security and data privacy very seriously, and we are committed to individual's rights to data protection and privacy.
-We protect our digital systems and data through a comprehensive cybersecurity management program, and we operate a comprehensive Cyber Fusion Center to coordinate resources, reduce incident response time, and shift toward a proactive cyber-defense model.
-Following the National Institute of Standards and Technology cybersecurity framework, we conduct third-party reviews of our program.
+Baker Hughes takes cybersecurity and data privacy very seriously.
+We are committed to individual's rights to data protection and privacy, building digital trust through sound oversight of cybersecurity and data privacy protections, the responsible use of data and technology.
+We protect our digital systems and data through a comprehensive cybersecurity management program and we operate a comprehensive Cyber Fusion Center to coordinate resources, reduce incident response time, and shift toward a proactive cyber-defense model.

-- NIST Cybersecurity Framework (CSF) — Framework for management of cybersecurity risks
+- NIST Cybersecurity Framework -Framework for management of cybersecurity risks

 - ISO 27001 - Information technology - Security techniques